-On June 26, 2009, Smartalk, Smart's unlimited voice offering, was made available to Smart Buddy and Smart Gold subscribers nationwide.
+Smartalk, Smart's unlimited voice offering, is now available to Smart Buddy and Smart Gold subscribers nationwide.
 The service does not require any change in SIM or cellular phone number and enables Smart Buddy and Smart Gold subscribers to make unlimited calls to any subscriber on the Smart network.
-Smart subscribers could avail of the service, via registration or via retailer loading, by purchasing loads for unlimited calls which come in two denominations: "Smartalk 100" which offers five days of unlimited calls for Php100 and "Smartalk 500" which offers 30 days of unlimited calls for Php500 to any subscriber on the Smart network.
+Smart subscribers could avail of the service, via registration or via retailer loading, by purchasing loads for unlimited calls which come in two denominations:

+- "Smartalk 100" which offers five days of unlimited calls for Php100; and - "Smartalk 500" which offers 30 days of unlimited calls for Php500 to any subscriber on the Smart network.

-Buoyed by the widespread acceptance of the service, Smart launched a variant in October 2009, the Smartalk Plus, which offers unlimited calling and on-net texting during off-peak hours and reduced rates during peak hours.
+In addition, Smart also offers Smartalk Plus, which offers unlimited calling and on-net texting during off-peak hours and reduced rates during peak hours.
 Smartalk Plus' Php100 load denomination is valid for five days and provides on-net unlimited calls and SMS from 10:01 p.m. to 5:00 p.m., and call and SMS rates of Php2.50 per minute and Php0.20 per SMS, respectively, from 5:01 p.m. to 10:00 p.m.

-On April 18, 2010, Talk 'N Text UnliTalk Plus 100 was launched to offer Talk 'N Text subscribers unlimited off-peak calls from 10:00 p.m. to 5:00 p.m. and special peak hour rates of Php2.50 per minute from 5:01 p.m. to 9:59 p.m. to any Smart Buddy, Smart Postpaid and Talk 'N Text subscribers.
+Through the Talk 'N Text UnliTalk Plus 100 package, existing Talk 'N Text subscribers can avail of unlimited off-peak calls from 10:00 p.m. to 5:00 p.m. and special peak hour rates of Php2.50 per minute from 5:01 p.m. to 9:59 p.m. to any Smart Buddy, Smart Postpaid and Talk 'N Text subscribers.
 The package also includes all day unlimited texting to any Smart Buddy, Smart Postpaid and Talk 'N Text subscribers.
 Each registration to this promo is valid for five days.